Items 'missing' from British Empire and Commonwealth Museum

 At the time, Mr Griffiths said any objects were disposed of with the knowledge and agreement of the trustees and that the receipts were fully audited.

 Sir Neil Cossons, the chairman of the museum trustees, told the BBC: "Well, that isn't the case."

-Mr Griffiths added in 2011 that any suggestion he profited from the disposal would be "vigorously defended".'No authorisation'
+Mr Griffiths added in 2011 that any suggestion he profited from the disposal would be "vigorously defended".

 The BBC has also traced several items that went missing from a collection gifted to the museum in 2003 by the former Commonwealth Institute.

 One item is a statuette of John Robert Godley, the founder of Christchurch in New Zealand.

 In 2010, the Metropolitan Police investigated claims that this statue and other items were being sold by a dealer in London.

 The BBC has seen its report, which says the dealer took about 150 items and paid the museum £115,000.